 FAQs

-What is the DAX equivalent in Tableau?
+What is the Microsoft equivalent of Tableau?

 Which tool is better than Tableau?